-From as little as £3.97, you can get your DBS certificates faster whilst being provided with the guidance and support needed to ensure everything is filled in correctly.
+From as little as £3.97, you can get your DBS certificates for charity workers quickly, whilst being provided with the guidance and support needed to ensure everything is filled in correctly.

 The charity sector, just like any business sector, requires safeguarding measures in the form of DBS checks.
 Charities that work with children and/or vulnerable adults are required by law to perform DBS checks to determine the suitability of their staff and volunteers.

 It is often confusing for charities to determine if their staff need a DBS check, and if they do, what level of disclosure is needed.
 However, with our bespoke online system, you can easily get a DBS check for your charity staff and/or volunteers.